akinich/farm2-app-fast-api/frontend/README.md

-# Farm Management System - Frontend
+# Farm ERP - Frontend

-Modern React frontend for the Farm Management System with Material-UI.
+Modern React frontend for the Farm ERP with Material-UI.

 ## Version
 **v1.0.0** - 2025-11-17